inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 him to do so.
 "No, no," he said: "if I did, where should I have to spend my evenings?"
 		-- Chamfort
-When you  at Rome live in the Roman style; when you  elsewhere live as they live elsewhere.
+When   at Rome live in the Roman style; when   elsewhere live as they live elsewhere.
 		-- St. Ambr
 Feeling amorous, she looked unr the sheets and , "Oh, no, it's Microsoft!"
-If you stick a stock of liquor in your locker,
+If  stick a stock of liquor in r locker,
-It is slick to stick a lock upon your stock.
+It is slick to stick a lock upon r stock.
 	Or some joker who is slicker,
-	Will trick you of your liquor,
+	Will trick  of r liquor,
-If you fail to lock your liquor with a lock.
+If  fail to lock r liquor with a lock.
 Not only is this incomprehensible, but the ink is ugly and the paper is from the wrong kind of tree.
 		-- Professor, EECS, George Washington University

-I'm looking forward to working with you on this next year.
+I'm looking forward to working with  on this next year.
 		-- Professor, Harvard, on a  senior thesis.
 Between infinite and short there is a big difference.
 		-- G.H.
 Gonnet
 QOTD:
 	"It's been Monday all week today."
-Never say you know a man until you have divid an inheritance with him.
+Never say  know a man until  have divid an inheritance with him.
 During the next two hours, the system will be going up and down several times, often with lin~po_~{po       ~poz~ppo\~{ o n~po_~{o[po	 ~y oodsou>#w4k**n~po_~{ol;lkld;f;g;dd;po\~{o Once, I read that a man be  stronger than when he truly realizes how